riksbank-internal/PIMify/README.md

 ## What it does

-- Connects to Microsoft Graph with the scope `PrivilegedAccess.ReadWrite.AzureADGroup`.
+- Connects to Microsoft Graph with the scope `PrivilegedAccess.Write.AzureADGroup`.
 - Detects the signed-in user and lists all Azure AD groups where the user is eligible for PIM activation.
 - Shows whether each listed group is currently active for the user.
 - Lets you pick a single group by number or activate all inactive eligible groups at once.